BiagioeCarmine/morra-flask/README.md

 # API Reference

-The API exposes HTTP routes and Socket.IO sockets.
+The API exposes multiple HTTP routes and interacts with two Socket.IO namespaces.

-If there are parameters in the route, they will be surrounded by angle brackets, because that's how it's specified in Flask code, so we're doing it this way in the docs as well.
+In this documentation, if there are parameters in the route's path, they will be surrounded by angle brackets, because that's how it's specified in Flask code, so we're doing it this way in the docs as well.